 Mount Aloysius College is a student-centered and accommodating community, tailoring academic and co-curricular programs to each learner.
 Acknowledging diverse ranges of ability and economic resources, accessible faculty and staff help each student reach for their potential.
 Academic advising, counseling and enrichment courses are available throughout the college.
 Students are encouraged in extracurricular pursuits like student government, clubs, athletics, theatre and many other social and service programs.

-Values-based, we focus on justice, hospitality, mercy and service.
 MAC’s core liberal arts curriculum provides a foundation for leadership and professional success.
 With academics foremost; we also consider spiritual, cultural and social development as essentials in personal growth.

 The mission of Mount Aloysius College is to respond to individual and community needs with quality programs of education in the tradition of the Religious Sisters of Mercy.
 Each student is provided the opportunity to acquire knowledge and to develop values, attitudes, and competencies necessary for life-long learning within an environment that reflects a liberal arts orientation and a Catholic, Judeo-Christian heritage.